ferdium/ferdium-recipes/uncompressed/gmail/README.md

-# Gmail for Franz
+# Gmail for Franz/Ferdi
-This is the official Franz recipe for Gmail
+This is an edited version of the official Franz recipe for Gmail

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)